The UKCBC Board of Governors

 Professor Jane Longmore joined Southampton Solent University in November 2007 and was appointed Deputy Vice-Chancellor (Academic) in January 2010 with responsibility for learning, teaching, research and innovation.
 She is Professor of Urban History and is currently editing a British Academy-funded study of eighteenth-century Liverpool.

 She has worked in a wide range of universities across nearly three decades, holding roles in both teaching and academic management.
-She pursues her interest in pedagogy at a national level through involvement with the Higher Education Academy and the Department for Business, Innovation and Skills, most recently as a member of the Expert Group advising on the development of the Teaching Excellence Framework.
+She pursues her interest in pedagogy at a national level through involvement with the Higher Education Academy and the Department for Business, Energy and Industrial Strategy, most recently as a member of the Expert Group advising on the development of the Teaching Excellence Framework.
 She also sits on the QAA's Advisory Committee on Degree-Awarding Powers.
 With a strong commitment to widening educational opportunity, she is a Director of the University Vocational Awards Council.
 Locally, she serves as Chair of the Standards Committee of Barton Peveril College and as a Trustee of Sport Solent in the Community, as well as the University’s Maritime Trust Fund.She studied history at the University of Oxford, gained a PCGE from the University of Durham and was awarded her doctorate by the University of Reading.
 She is a Fellow of the Royal Historical Society.
 Her contribution to the promotion and knowledge of history led to the award of an Honorary Fellowship of the Historical Association in 2013.

 Mr Amarjit Basi

 He has practised as an inspector, chief moderator and consultant on curriculum and quality matters for key national development and quality agencies over the past 20 years.
 He is currently a Board member at Pearson, the largest learning company in the world and holds a City & Guilds Fellowship for services to vocational educational and training.